I don’t think I’ve ever seen you cover this topic, and my fellow chumpy friends and I are mystified by this behavior…

 It’s a trap, Gifted!
 It’s a TRAP!

 There is absolutely no good way to respond to this platter of shit brownies.
-If you accept them with thanks, you’re buying into the “friends” narrative, that there’s absolutely nothing transgressive about this menopausal homewrecker fucking your husband.
-On the flip side, if you reject her gifts, if you catapult brownie bites at her head, or regift that fuzzy bathrobe to your nearest homeless person and photograph said person wearing said bathrobe, and upload the pix to OW’s social media (just a suggestion) — yes, then you’re “bitter and ungrateful.”
+If you accept them with thanks, you’re buying into the “friends” narrative, that there’s absolutely nothing transgressive about this aging homewrecker.
+On the flip side, if you reject her gifts, if you catapult brownie bites at her head, or regift that fuzzy bathrobe to your nearest donkey rescue and photograph said donkey wearing said bathrobe, and upload the pix to OW’s social media (just a suggestion) — yes, then you’re “bitter and ungrateful.”
 Hell, if you fail to send a thank you note you’re probably bitter and ungrateful.